Gulf Shores High School

-Gulf Shores High School is a high school in Gulf Shores, Alabama, United States that serves grades 9-12 and is part of Gulf Shores City Schools in Alabama.
+Gulf Shores High School is a public high school located in Gulf Shores, Alabama, United States.
+The school serves grades 9–12 and is part of the Gulf Shores City Schools district.
 The school is at the center of a plan to build a combination high school-junior college campus which would alleviate overcrowding at the present school while providing a close link with Coastal Alabama Community College.

 Gulf Shores High School's mascot is the dolphin.

 History

 It was a part of the Baldwin County School District until 2019, when Gulf Shores's own school district was established.

 The school served Orange Beach and several unincorporated areas prior to the 2019 separation.
 For the 2019-2020 school year Orange Beach grade 7-10 students and grade 7-10 students in unincorporated areas had a choice between remaining with Gulf Shores schools or attending temporary classrooms established by Baldwin County schools.
 Orange Beach Middle and High School opened in 2020.